 What do coastal storms have to do with public policy?

-Coastal storms produce storm surge, a temporary anomalous increase in the height of the local water level that can cause dangerous and costly flooding.
+Coastal storms produce storm surge, a temporary anomalous increase in the height of the local water level, that can cause dangerous and costly flooding.
 Over time, global sea-level rise will add to the baseline height from which storm surge has historically occurred, thus increasing the frequency of flood events.
-By the end of the 21st century, high-end projections suggest that global mean sea levels could rise by almost 2 meters (6.6 feet).
-Even the most conservative estimates indicate that the global mean sea level will rise over a foot.
+By the end of the 21st century, high-end projections suggest that global mean sea level could rise by more than 6 feet (greater than 2 meters).
+Even the most conservative estimates indicate that the global mean sea level will rise more than 1 foot.
 As such, the sea-level rise problem is inevitable.
-Rather than suffering from the negative impact of extreme flood events in the future, carefully designed public policy can encourage risk reduction strategies to emerge before a flood-related diaster occurs.
+Rather than suffering from the negative impact of extreme flood events in the future, carefully designed public policy can encourage risk reduction strategies to occur before a flood-related diaster takes place.
 The economic and social costs of sea-level rise will ultimately depend on our efforts to address the problem.
 Public policy is surely to play a major role.

 The vastness of the coastal flooding public policy domain complicates effective change.
 Actors in several different disciplines participate and attend to considerations on different scales in space and time.
 My research focuses on just a handful of issues that are at play.
 Specifically, the questions I am currently trying to answer are (broadly):

 1. How do international climate agreements (like the Paris Agreement) shape local coastal flood risk?

 2. How do individuals make decisions involving current and future flood risk?

 3. How do large governance structures (like major cities such as New York) make decisions on how to adapt to flood risk through so-called mega-infrastructure projects?

 In investigating these questions, one encounters sometimes profound uncertainty in quantifying present and future flood risk.
 As such, I spend a good deal of time exploring how to communicate these uncertain risks to different audiences looking to manage coastal flooding.